 Many companies that are just diving deeper into the topic of voice including the Internet of Voice, voice assistants, voice bots and so on ask themselves which platform they should get started on.
-Ideally, you should be represented on all major platforms, however, if you have to choose, we currently recommend to invest in the development of a voice assistant with Google Assistant.
+Ideally, you should be represented on all major platforms.
+However, if you have to choose, we currently recommend investing in the development of a voice assistant with Google Assistant.

 We are happy to share why we think Google Assistant is leading the voice assistant race at the moment and how you can get started with you in this article.